redis/redis-doc/topics/introduction.md

 You can use Redis from [most programming languages](/clients) out there.

 Redis is written in **ANSI C** and works in most POSIX systems like Linux,
 \*BSD, OS X and Solaris without external dependencies.
-Redis is **free software** released under the very liberal BSD license.
 There is no official support for Windows builds, although you may have [some](http://code.google.com/p/redis/issues/detail?id=34) [options](https://github.com/dmajkic/redis).